 '''

-nat on $ext_if inet from any to any -> { 192.0.2.5, 192.0.2.10 }
+match out on $ext_if inet nat-to { 192.0.2.5, 192.0.2.10 }

 '''

 One drawback with this method is that successive connections from the same internal address will not always be translated to the same translation address.
 This can cause interference, for example, when browsing websites that track user logins based on IP address.
 An alternate approach is to use the source-hash method so that each internal address is always translated to the same translation address.
 To do this, the address pool must be a CIDR network block.